 The Police Operations Division provides patrol and investigation services for the Town of Estes Park and is overseen by the Operations Captain.
 The Operations Division is responsible for police response within the Town of Estes Park, which includes responding to emergency and non-emergency calls for service, proactive policing to prevent criminal activity, investigating crimes that have occurred, and the safe flow of pedestrian and vehicle traffic through enforcement of traffic laws.
-The Division is comprised of a Police Captain, Administrative Lieutenant, two Investigators, two Patrol Sergeants, thirteen Patrol Officers (including a K9 officer), one Code Enforcement Officer, and eight seasonal Community Service Officers.
-Learn more about Patrol and Investigations, or contact Captain of Operations at 970-586-4000 for comments or suggestions.
+The Division is comprised of a Police Captain, two Investigators, four Patrol Sergeants, thirteen Patrol Officers, one Code Enforcement Officer, and eight seasonal Community Service Officers.
+Learn more about Patrol and Investigations, or contact Captain of Operations Ryan Baranyos at 970-577-3827 for comments or suggestions.

 Branches of Operations

 Colorado Law requires motorists to report all motor vehicle accidents which result in damage or injury.
 Learn more about Accident Reporting.

 Crime Mapping provides the public with valuable information about recent crime activity in their neighborhood.
 Learn more about Crime Mapping.